 - Reliance on word-of-mouth and limited recommendations when there may be more options and better solutions.

-- Inherent bias of all vendors, who of course, are not neutral—it’s in their best interest to make a sale.
-Reputable vendors are honest and forthcoming yet, naturally, they tend to reveal data that best supports their needs.
+- Inherent bias of all vendors, who of course, are not neutral.
+Reputable vendors are honest and forthcoming yet, naturally, they tend to reveal data that best supports their needs to make a sale.

-- Internal gaps and blindspots, from poor contract negotiation skills to lack of time and resources.
-Sometimes, the culture and politics are not supportive.
+- Internal gaps and blind spots, from poor contract negotiation skills to lack of resources to barriers that arise due to internal cultures and politics.

 If you’re dealing with any of the above, or other issues, it may be time to enlist objective, outside help from spend management experts like LAC Group.